 History of Grandparents’ Rights in Colorado

-The rights of grandparents have progressively evolved, shaped by shifting societal norms and legal precedents.
+grandparents’ rights have progressively evolved, shaped by shifting societal norms and legal precedents.
 Initially, the focus was primarily on parents, with the courts typically intervening only in cases of apparent neglect or abuse.
-However, recognition of the significance of the broader family unit, including the role of grandparents, has led to an expansion in the scope of these rights.
+However, recognizing the significance of the broader family unit, including the role of grandparents, has led to an expansion in the scope of these rights.
 Changes in family structures, combined with legal precedents acknowledging the positive influence of grandparents, have resulted in a legal landscape where grandparents can petition for visitation and, in some cases, custody.

 Best Interest of the Child Standard